 A full list of Governors is given on page 21 of these financial statements.
-Mr R Smith acted as Clerk to the Corporation throughout the period.
+Mr R Smith acted as Clerk to the Corporation until 31 January 2022, from that date Mr J Kirk was the interim clerk.

 Professional advisers

 Financial statements auditors and reporting accountants: